Skip to content

 Partial and Conditional Updates

-StatelyDB does not currently have an API for partial updates (changing only some fields of an Item), nor does it have a way to specify constraints on updates.
+StatelyDB does not currently have an API for partial updates (changing only some fields of an Item).
 For now, those operations are best handled using a transaction.
 Within a transaction, you can Get the existing state of an Item, make changes to it (or return early if your condition is not met), and then Put the Item back to the Store.
 The transaction guarantees that the Item didn’t change during that sequence of operations.
 This is very flexible since you can implement any logic you want within a transaction, but we do intend to introduce convenience APIs for partial updates and some common conditions in the future.